kgururaj/GenomicsDB_wiki/Querying-GenomicsDB.md

     "reference_genome" : "/opt/Homo_sapiens_assembly19.fasta",
     "vcf_output_filename" : "/share/out.vcf"

-* _vcf_header_filename_ (type:string, mandatory): Path to a template VCF header file.
+* _vcf_header_filename_ (type:string, optional): Path to a template VCF header file.
 All lines in this template will be present in the header of the combined VCF(s).
 This template should **NOT** contain sample/callset names (i.e. the line starting with #CHR).
-Contigs present in the _vid_mapping_filename_ (as described in the loader JSON file) will be added to the combined GVCF, if not present in the template header.
-The template header should contain information about fields (INFO, FILTER, FORMAT).
+Contigs and fields present in the _vid_mapping_filename_ (as described in the loader JSON file) will be added to the combined GVCF, if not present in the template header.
+If this field is omitted, a simple header containing the contigs and fields listed in the _vid_mapping_filename_ file will be created.
 * _reference_genome_ : (type:string, mandatory): Path to reference genome (indexed FASTA file).
 * _vcf_output_filename_ (optional, type:string or list of strings): If producing a combined GVCF, then this parameter specifies the path at which the output VCF will be created.
 If this parameter is omitted, then the output VCF is printed